notPradip/Football-Scoreboard-for-OBS/readme.md

-Here is a clean, natural, human written README for your GitHub repo following your instructions.

----

-# FMAR Football Scoreboard
+# Simple Football Scoreboard built on PHP

 A simple self-hostable web scoreboard designed for live football broadcasts.
 It works perfectly with OBS Studio and gives you a clean dashboard to update scores and team names in real time.